 Advisory Teacher of the Deaf and Hard of Hearing (Early Years)

 Extended Schools Co-ordinator

-We are a team of experts with specialist training in the management of special needs, hearing impairment, visual impairment, risk assessments, habilitation assessments and assistive technology.
+We are a team of experts with specialist training in the management of special needs, hearing loss, visual impairment, risk assessments, habilitation assessments and assistive technology.

 - Schools or settings meet with parents and make a referral to our service